 The dissertation is structured in the following manner.
 The literature review, which centers around university rankings, is presented in Chapter 2.
-Chapter 3 explains the methodology employed to establish university leagues, while Chapter 4 details the two data sources used for analysis.
-The findings are outlined in Chapter 5, and Chapter 7 provides a summary of the research.
+Chapter 3 describes the ranking datasets used during the analyses, then Chapter 4 explains the methodology that was employed to establish university leagues.
+The findings are outlined in Chapter 5.
+Chapter 6 presents the contribution to the existing literature, and also gives insights on how the leagues evolved over time.
+Chapter 7 provides a summary of the research, and Chapter 8 outlines the implications of the research for other researchers and the private sector.